 How you treat parents and students in everyday interactions has a lot to do with how your community ultimately perceives your schools.
 In today’s consumer-driven society, parents have come to expect great customer service.
 Public schools are no exception.
 Do teachers and staff routinely meet students and parents with a smile and a positive attitude?
 Do people know how to reach you?
 Are your responses always timely and accurate?
 In a world where negative experiences can translate to lost students, and lost funding, it’s critical to pay close attention to every facet of the school experience, from what’s happening in your classroom to the feeling parents get when they interact with the district.

 Is declining enrollment an issue for your school or district?
-What steps are your taking to win over parents, students, and staff and keep them engaged this school year?
+What steps are you taking to win over parents, students, and staff to keep them engaged this school year?
 Does your district have formulated and drawn-out strategies for increasing student enrollment?
 Contact the K12 Insight team for assistance with understanding your district’s community engagement and plan for increasing enrollment through our platforms.